wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 ![configure application button](/content/blog/how-to-build-a-simple-ivr-with-ruby-on-rails/screen-shot-2021-08-24-at-20.43.18.png "configure application button")

 This will redirect you to the settings page for your application.
-In the second half of the page you can link your application to Vonage provisioned phone numbers.
-Click on the black `Buy numbers` button and you will be directed to a page where you can choose a country, features, type, and four digits you would like the number to have.
+In the second half of the page, you can link your application to Vonage provisioned phone numbers.
+Click on the `Buy numbers` button and you will be directed to a page where you can choose a country, features, type, and four digits you would like the number to have.

 ![buy numbers menu](/content/blog/how-to-build-a-simple-ivr-with-ruby-on-rails/ivr-screenshot-2.png "buy numbers menu")